 Approved inspection station scheme

-The Department of Transport and Main Roads manages inspection and certification schemes to ensure vehicles meet minimum safety requirements before being registered and used on a road.
+The Department of Transport and Main Roads requires vehicles to be inspected to ensure they meet the minimum safety standards.

-Vehicle safety inspections are conducted by approved examiners at approved inspection stations (AIS).
-If the vehicle meets the minimum standard of safety and is safe to use on a public road, an inspection certificate may be issued to the owner or driver of the vehicle.
+Vehicle safety inspections are conducted by approved examiners at Approved Inspection Stations (AIS).
+If the vehicle meets the minimum safety standards, an inspection certificate is issued to the owner/driver of the vehicle.

-For further information about the AIS scheme and how you can make an application to become an AIS, a nominee or approved examiner and other applications you may need to make during your accreditation, refer to the information sheets.
+For further information about the AIS scheme and how to apply to be an AIS, nominee or approved examiner, refer to the information sheets.

-ICO can be used for all vehicle inspection types, including light vehicles, light vehicle COIs, light trailers, motorbikes, heavy vehicles and heavy trailers.
+ICO can be used for all vehicle inspection types, including light vehicles, light vehicle COIs, light trailers, motorbikes, motorbike COIs, heavy vehicles and heavy trailers.